argoproj-archive/argo-site/docs/yaml/container_templates.md

 *   `1` represents the version of the Argo YAML DSL that the template is using (the value is a string type).
 *   `alpine:latest` refers to the registry that the latest Docker image is pulled from; this image is used for running the container.
 *   `["sh", "-c"]` are the commands to execute on the container.
-*   `%%inputs.parameters.SLEEP%%` is the fully qualified path to value of the input parameter `SLEEP`.
+*   `%%inputs.parameters.SLEEP%%` is the fully qualified path to value of the input parameter `SLEEP`

 #### Container Outputs an Artifact